What is the BDMRR Act?

 Who is arguing against the Bill?

 The anti-transgender extremists are also known for campaigns against other minority group women.
 This includes attacking breastfeeding mothers in the ”Free the Nipple” movement, strawman tirades against legal protections for sex workers, and accusing Maori curators at the national museum Te Papa of being ”too colonized to understand” that Te Papa ”doesn’t have proper Maori exhibitions”.
-You can find these rants on this local anti-transgender blog here, if you can stomach it.
+You can find some of these rants on this local anti-transgender blog here, if you can stomach it.

 Is there any NZ media I can look at, what do other people think?